LKirst/edupsyadmin/README.md

 Fill a PDF form for the database entry with `client_id=42`:

-    $ edupsyadmin create_documentation 42 ./path/to/your/file.pdf
+    $ edupsyadmin create_documentation 42 --form_paths ./path/to/your/file.pdf

 Fill all files that belong to the form_set `lrst` (as defined in the config.yml) with the data for `client_id=42`: